samraHanif0340/samraHanif0340.github.io/_docs/python.md

     + Package and module naming should be intuitive and non-repetitive.
 For example, reading  an import statement in Python, such as `import model.analysis.predictions`, should clearly indicate the meaning or functionality of the code being imported.
     + A `checkpoints` sub-folder is desirable to keep track of previously trained architecture and weights.
 1. [<span style="color:green">Production Code</span>] `lib` folder is a top level folder containing well abstracted local (i.e., self-written) and third party libraries, which will be ported into production.
-1. [<span style="color:green">Production Code</span>] `tfgraph` folder is a top level folder containing well abstracted and commented machine learning TensorFlow graph written in Python.
-The graph (e.g., `cnn.py`) is converted into `SavedModel` format and saved with an identical name in the `tfserving` folder (e.g., `cnn`).
-Although the contents of this folder are not directly used in production, the Python TensorFlow graphs are needed to understand the corresponding `tfserving` which was actually deployed.
+1. [<span style="color:green">Production Code</span>] `graph` folder is a top level folder containing well abstracted and commented machine learning TensorFlow graph written in Python.
+The graph (e.g., `cnn.py`) is converted into `SavedModel` format and saved with an identical name in the `serving` folder (e.g., `cnn`).
+Although the contents of this folder are not directly used in production, the Python TensorFlow graphs are needed to understand the corresponding `serving` which was actually deployed.
-1. [<span style="color:green">Production Code</span>] `tfserving` folder.
-Please see `TensorFlow` wiki to learn more about the structure of `tfserving` folder.
-The `tfserving` model will be deployed using Docker containers in production.
+1. [<span style="color:green">Production Code</span>] `serving` folder.
+Please see `TensorFlow` wiki to learn more about the structure of `serving` folder.
+The `serving` model will be deployed using Docker containers in production.
 1. [<span style="color:green">Production Code</span>] `.env` file should contain the environment variables, e.g., `ROOT` variable, which will be ported into production.
 1. [<span style="color:blue">Non-Production Code</span>] `README.md` file shall contain a brief description of the following:
     + Explanation of what the project is about